Conditions & Injuries We Treat

 • What is nerve root impingement?

-Also known as nerve root compression, pinched nerve or radiculopathy, occurs when a spinal nerve is pinched or irritated as it exits the spinal column.
-This is often caused by conditions such as a herniated disc, degenerative disc disease, bone spurs, or spinal stenosis.
-It most commonly affects the neck (cervical spine) or lower back (lumbar spine).
-Symptoms may include sharp or radiating pain, numbness, tingling, or weakness in the arm or leg, depending on which nerve is affected.
+Nerve impingement occurs when a spinal nerve is compressed or irritated, often due to herniated discs, degeneration, bone spurs, or spinal stenosis.
+It commonly affects the neck or lower back and can cause sharp or radiating pain, numbness, tingling, or weakness in the arms or legs.

 How can physiotherapy help?